Parents can homeschool their preschooler without informing the county – until he or she is of compulsory age.

 Prior to entering first grade in a public school, WV code requires that a child must have completed a “state-approved” kindergarten program.
 The only exception to this requirement – allowed “only under extraordinary circumstances to be determined by the board” – is the successful completion of an entrance test approved by the county.
 So it is likely that the county would require your six-year-old child to enter kindergarten – with a little more physical, emotional, and cognitive maturity than he would have had a year earlier.

 Interestingly, the State partly justifies expanding early childhood education programs because as school enrollment in West Virginia declines, county boards seek to enroll four-year old students to offset the declining enrollments “because of the dynamics of the state aid formula” (18-5-44(b)(7)).
-So it is clear from the code itself that counties are seeking to enroll younger children for financial reasons.
+It is clear from the code’s wording that counties are seeking to enroll younger children for financial reasons.
 Massive funding from the federal government is used as a carrot to encourage local systems to adopt federal policies.
 At the county, state, and national levels, the movement towards earlier compulsory attendance is growing each year.

 CHEWV encourages Christian parents to seriously and prayerfully consider the option of home education in light of what God desires our children to be and to become.